 Jackson Authier Mercogliano

-Jax is also one of the newest members of Stonewall Youth’s Staff Collective for over an year now.
-They identify as a queer, non-binary, disabled person who uses they/them pronouns.
+Jax has been with Stonewall Youth’s Staff Collective for over an year now.
+They identify as a non-binary, disabled dyke.
 They were born and raised in the Pacific Northwest, just an hour and a half north of Olympia in Seabeck, WA.
-They are currently a Junior at The Evergreen State College where they study political economy, decoloniality studies, and institutional oppression.
-Jax hopes to go on and get their Master’s in Social Work so they can be a counselor for queer and trans teens and young adults.
+They are currently a Senior at The Evergreen State College where they study political economy and sociology.
+Jax hopes to go on and get their Master’s in Social Work.
 If you are at Stonewall you will most likely see Jax finding something to organize or rearrange.
-Outside of Stonewall, Jax is a trained abortion doula, has 2 cats, and spends most of their time crafting, eating, or napping.
+Outside of Stonewall, Jax is a trained abortion doula, has 2 cats, and spends most of their time crafting, eating, napping, and collecting teeth.